Table of Contents

 Month5: Machine Learning Fundamentals

-- Learn Machine Learning Concepts: Understand key machine learning concepts like regression, classification, clustering, and overfitting.
+- Learn Machine Learning Concepts: Understand large machine learning concepts such as regression, classification, clustering and overfit.

-- Work with ML Libraries: Practice using popular libraries like scikit-learn for building basic machine learning models.
+- Work with ML Libraries: Practice using popular libraries such as Scikit-Larn for the manufacture of basic machine learning models.

 - Key Tools/ Technologies: Scikit-learn, Python, Linear Regression, Decision Trees